Youth Initiative

 Volunteer with youth in local schools

-The Binghamton University Community Schools initiative, a partnership between the College of Community and Public Affairs, the Center for Civic Engagement and local school districts, provides opportunities for Binghamton University students to volunteer and intern with local youth.
+The Youth Initiative partners with local K-12 schools to provide opportunities for Binghamton University students to volunteer and intern with local youth.
 Opportunities include:

 Through these programs, Binghamton University students provide academic assistance and social support to students in need of all ages, increasing their self-esteem and overall motivation for school work.
 Binghamton students can also gain experience providing one-on-one and small-group instruction in the classroom.